TAMU-CSCE435-Pearce/Project/Report.md

   }
 }
 ```

 ### Algorithm 4: Sample Sort
   #### MPI
   ```
-  Sample 4 splitters
+  Sample splitters on all processess
-  Send splitters to all processes using MPI_Allgather Sort the splitters and decide upon bucket cutoffs Evaluate local elements and place into send buffers Calculate and communicate buffer sizes using MPI_Gather
+  Send splitters to all other processes using MPI_Allgather Sort the splitters and decide upon bucket cutoffs Evaluate local elements and place into send buffers Calculate and communicate buffer sizes using MPI_Gather